FotonTech/challenge-rn-redux-saga/README.md

 # Foton Redux Challenge
 You can start the Redux Saga [Challenge](https://github.com/FotonTech/Challenge-RN-ReduxSaga) right now!
 Just clone the repo and build a Home/List/Detail app with Redux Saga and ReactNative.
+You may use any open source libraries you want.
+For global state you __must__ use only redux, with the saga middleware.
+Other async models, like `redux-thunk`, are not allowed.

 ## API
 Use the [Google Books API](https://developers.google.com/books/docs/v1/using), for example: